 - Terrific storyboarding

-See how this video sold the product itself by taking a technical, not-so-trendy and an awkward topic and churning it into a fun story using highly popular element- unicorn.
+See how this video sold the product itself by taking a technical, not-so-trendy, and awkward topic and churning it into a fun story using a highly popular element- unicorn.

 It is humorous and convincing.

 When you want to build authority for your brand, look beyond the product, give it a dose of creativity and then see how your video becomes the best salesman for your product.

 Situation: When User Wants To Find Useful Things

 Finally, this is the type of content that gathers the most of engagement.

 People love shareable hacks, tricks, and ideas that will add value to their knowledge base.